cloudcheflabs/chango-private-docs/docs/user-guide/kafka-topic.md

 # Create Kafka Topic

-To create kafka topic in Chango Private, first access to the host of kafka nodes.
+To create kafka topic in Chango, first access to the host of kafka nodes.

 Login as kafka user and move to kafka installation directory.